-A: The federal income tax treatment of distributions that you receive, including cash distributions that are reinvested pursuant to our distribution reinvestment plan, will depend upon the extent they are paid from our current or accumulated earnings and profits and, accordingly, treated as dividends and upon whether any portion of such distributions are designated as qualified dividend income or capital gain dividends, both of which are subject at capital gains rates that do not exceed 20% for non-corporate stockholders.
+A: The federal income tax treatment of distributions that you receive, including cash distributions that are reinvested pursuant to our distribution reinvestment plan, will depend upon the extent they are paid from our current or accumulated earnings and profits and, accordingly, treated as dividends and upon whether any portion of a distribution is designated as qualified dividend income or a capital gain dividend, both of which are subject to tax at capital gains rates that do not exceed 20% for non-corporate stockholders.
 Distributions from REITs that are treated as dividends but are not designated as qualified dividend income or capital gain dividends are treated as ordinary income.
-Under the legislation commonly referred to as the Tax Cuts and Jobs Act that was enacted at the end of 2017, for taxable years beginning before January 1, 2026, "qualified REIT dividends" (REIT dividends that are not designated as "qualified dividend income" or capital gain dividends) are taxed as ordinary income after deducting up to 20% of the amount of the dividend in the case of non-corporate U.S. stockholders.
+Under the legislation commonly referred to as the Tax Cuts and Jobs Act that was enacted at the end of 2017, for taxable years beginning before January 1, 2026, qualified REIT dividends (REIT dividends that are not designated as qualified dividend income or capital gain dividends) are taxed as ordinary income after deducting up to 20% of the amount of the dividend in the case of non-corporate U.S. stockholders.